GeoPython-UPD/site/source/lessons/L5/exercise-5.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In the Part 3 of Problem 3, the aim is to select rows that belong to certain month.
 The key here is to understand that
-the data values in the ``YR--MODAHRMN`` column are integer numbers using a format ``YYYYMMDDHHmm`` where ``YYYY`` is the
+the data values in the ``DATE`` column are a string using a format ``YYYY-MM-DD`` where ``YYYY`` is the
 year of the observation, ``MM`` is the month, ``DD`` is the day, ``HH`` is the hour, and ``mm`` is the minute.

-Using these values it is possible to make simple mathematical queries such as finding the values starting from the beginning of August, 2017:
+Using these values it is possible to make simple queries that take advantage of "alphabetical"/numerical sorting, such as finding the values starting from the beginning of August, 2017:

 .. code-block:: python

-    august_values = data.loc[data['YR--MODAHRMN'] >= 201708010000]
+    august_values = data.loc[data['DATE'] >= '2017-08-01']

-Here, the value ``201708010000`` corresponds to the first day of August at the hour 00:00.
+Here, the value ``2017-08-01`` corresponds to the first day of August..